robertobatts/aws-certification-notes/notes/21-iam-advanced.md

 	- Establish trust connections with your on-premise AD
 - **AD Connector**
 	- Directory Gateway to redirect to on-premise AD, supports MFA
-	- Users a re managed on the on-premise AD
+	- Users are managed on the on-premise AD
 - **Simple AD**
-	- AD-compatible managed directory on AWS
+	- AD-compatible managed directory on AWS, it doesn't use Microsoft AD at all
 	- Cannot be joined with on-premise AD

 ## AWS Organizations